zpostfacto/vjson/README.md

 - [minijson](https://giacomodrago.github.io/minijson/).
 Just a parser,
   no DOM.
 - [ThorsSerializer](https://github.com/Loki-Astari/ThorsSerializer) not a
   simple DOM.
-More like go's approach to JSON serialization, it wants you to annotate your classes and load data directly into them.
+More like Go's approach to JSON serialization, it wants you to annotate your classes and load data directly into them.
 - [jvar](https://github.com/YasserAsmi/jvar) Has a boost dependency.
   Looks like a good, simple alternative if you don't mind that.